lishiyo/frontier-tower-coordination-bot/memory-bank/bot_commands.md

     *   **Context:** DM with the bot.

 *   `/ask` or `/ask <question>` or `/ask <proposal_id> <question>`
     *   **Description:** Allows users to ask questions.
-If a `proposal_id` is provided, the question is specifically about that proposal, and related context is prioritized.
-If the user only types `ask`, the bot will ask if this is specific to a proposal (and if yes, to use `/proposals open` and `/proposals closed` to see their titles and ids), then the user can choose `/ask <question>` for global questions or `/ask <proposal_id> <question>` for proposal-questions.
+        *   If the question is about general topics or documents, the bot uses its RAG capabilities.
+        *   If the question is about finding proposals (e.g., "which proposals mentioned 'budget review'?"), the bot will identify matching proposals.
+        *   To see your specific submission for an identified proposal, the bot will guide you to use the `/my_vote <proposal_id>` command.
+        *   If the user only types `/ask` without a question, the bot will provide guidance on how to ask effectively.
     *   **Parameters:**
         *   `<question>`: (Optional) The user's question.
         *   `<proposal_id>` (Optional): The ID of a specific proposal to ask about.